What is GPS and how does it work?

 That being said, GNSS receivers have some drawbacks:

-- The cost of GNSS chips are higher than those of GPS devices.
+- The cost of GNSS chips is higher than those of GPS devices.

 - Power consumption would be slightly higher than with GPS receivers as it connects to more satellites and runs the calculations to determine location.